Coahuiltecan: Cuisine

 Prickly pear cactus grew in huge thickets in the south Texas brushlands.
 The pads, nopales, and fruit, tuna, were an important summer food for the Coahuiltecan.

 Coahuiltecan peoples hunted deer, bison, peccary, armadillos, rabbits, rats, mice, snakes, lizards, frogs, salamanders, and snails for meat.
 They fished and caught shellfish.
 Fish was probably most important as food for groups living near the Rio Grande delta.

 Most foods could be eaten raw, but they used an open fire or fire pit when cooking.

 Plants provided most of their diet.
 Pecans were an important protein source, gathered in the fall and stored for future use.
 They cooked the bulbs and root crowns of the maguey, sotol, and lechuguilla in pits, and ground mesquite beans to make flour.

 Prickly pear was an important summer food, from its paddles to its fruits.
 It also provided water when that resource was scarce.
 In the winter, plant roots provided important sustenance.

-Most of the Coahuiltecan seemed to have had a regular round of travels in their food gathering.
+Most of the Coahuiltecans seemed to have had a regular round of travels in their food gathering.
 The Payaya band near San Antonio had ten different summer campsites in a 30 square-mile area.
 Some of the Indians lived near the coast in winter.

 Religion

-Little is known about the original religion of the Coahuiltecan.
+Little is known about the original religions of the Coahuiltecans.
 They came together in large numbers on occasion for all-night dances called mitotes.
 During these occasions, they danced and took peyote as medicine.